Reflections from Bologna: CKAN and the Power of Community Data at csv,conf,v9

 You don’t need to prepare anything — just bring your perspective and curiosity.
 You’ll likely meet someone new in the CKAN community.

-Two sessions are available — choose the time that works best for you:
+Three sessions are available — choose the time that works best for you:

 Details: